 Along with the traditional role of providing education in literary studies, the Department also emphasizes cultural understanding and skills in textual analysis, critical thinking, and the effective use of language in academic, civic, and workplace contexts, areas of emphasis that are fundamental both to the maintenance of an active democracy and to success in any career.
 Our six programs (Creative Writing, English as a Second Language, Linguistics, Literature, Rhetoric and Writing, and Scientific and Technical Communication) teach these skills to our undergraduate majors, our Masters and Ph.D. students, and hundreds of other students across the University, including international students and future middle- and high-school teachers of language arts.

-students and society at large an enhanced knowledge of the benefits
+and society at large an enhanced knowledge of the benefits of

-of diversity and inclusion, and to instilling an increased
+diversity and inclusion, and to instilling an increased appreciation

-appreciation for the crucial role of the arts and humanities in
+for the crucial role of the arts and humanities in promoting a